helloastral/Shopify-App-Starter/README.md

 5. Run `yarn dev`

 ## Deploying

+Checkout both `nixpacks.toml` and `Dockerfile`

+- nixpacks.toml: You can deploy it to Railway.app directly
+- Dockerfile: Deploy to any host using Docker.
+Eg: Render, Heroku, etc

 Look at the Dockerfile for the commands to run.
 You'll need to set the environment variables in your deployment environment.